 For Haworthias, a growing medium with particles in 2.5~4 mm size range provides the ideal balance between drainage and moisture retention.
 Sieves can be used for removing the particles that are not in this range.

 Hydroponics is a method of growing plants in physically stable and (bio-)chemically inert mediums, and periodically supplying nutrient solution for plant growth.
 Such growing mediums have stable structures which result in consistent drainage.
 They release few chemicals and allow to accurately control the nutrients and the pH in the solution.
 Commonly available growing mediums for hydroponics include coarse sand, granite, vermiculite, perlite, pumice and coconut coir.
 Among them, using 100% pumice as the growing medium is widely adopted by Haworthia growers.

 Pumice is a solidified frothy lava.
 It contains a large percentage of cavities at its surface and inside, and can hold substantial quantities of moisture.
 The surface of each particle is soft and roots ramify well.
 It is lightweight yet substantial enough to not float away during watering.

-Hoticulture pumice often contains undesired fines due to the mining and crushing processes.
-Before using as the growing medium, it should be rinsed in water until the runoff becomes clear.
+Due to the mining and crushing process，pumice often contains undesired fines.
+Before using as the growing medium, it should be rinsed until the runoff becomes clear.